Rechercher

 Home

-In past years, I have also worked on a variety of subjects such as out-of-equilibrium dynamics of quantum systems (quantum quenches in bosonic and fermionic superfluids), dissipation and equilibration of quantum systems, the Casimir effect, high-Tc superconductors, and the problem of inference in statistics.
+My research also extends to other topics, such as the non-equilibrium dynamics of quantum systems (quantum quench in bosonic and fermionic superfluids), dissipation, equilibration in quantum systems, the Casimir effect, high-Tc superconductors, and statistical inference.